goFrendiAsgard/No-CMS/readme.rst

 Module
 ======

-#.
-Your module must be located at modules directory (your_neo_cms_installation_path/modules)
+* Your module must be located at modules directory (your_neo_cms_installation_path/modules)
-#.
-Your module must have an "installer controller" to make it install-able
+* Your module must have an "installer controller" to make it install-able
-#.
-Your module must be consist of at least 3 subdirectories (models, views, and controllers)
+* Your module must be consist of at least 3 subdirectories (models, views, and controllers)
-#.
-If you are not familiar with CodeIgniter MVC pattern, you should read CodeIgniter documentation first
+* If you are not familiar with CodeIgniter MVC pattern, you should read CodeIgniter documentation first

 Controller
 ==========
-#.
-Controllers deal with every process in your module
+* Controllers deal with every process in your module
-#.
-Controllers must be located at your_neo_cms_installation_path/modules/your_module_name/controllers
+* Controllers must be located at your_neo_cms_installation_path/modules/your_module_name/controllers
-#.
-Main controller must have the same name as your_module_name (your_module_name.php)
+* Main controller must have the same name as your_module_name (your_module_name.php)
-#.
-Every controller musth contains a class which extends CMS_Controller:
-*    class Your_Module_Name extends CMS_Controller{Your logic goes here.....}
+* Every controller musth contains a class which extends CMS_Controller: class Your_Module_Name extends CMS_Controller{Your logic goes here.....}

 Installer Controller
 ====================
-#.
-Installer controller must be located at your_neo_cms_installation_path/modules/your_module_name/controllers
+* Installer controller must be located at your_neo_cms_installation_path/modules/your_module_name/controllers
-#.
-Installer controller must be named "Install.php"
+* Installer controller must be named "Install.php"
-#.
-Installer controller must extends "CMS_Module_Installer"
+* Installer controller must extends "CMS_Module_Installer"
-#.
-You should override do_install() and do_uninstall() to make it fully work
+* You should override do_install() and do_uninstall() to make it fully work

 Models
 ==========
-#.
-Models deal with every data in your module
+* Models deal with every data in your module
-#.
-Models must be located at your_neo_cms_installation_path/modules/your_module_name/models
+* Models must be located at your_neo_cms_installation_path/modules/your_module_name/models
-#.
-Every model musth contains a class which extends CMS_Model:
-*    class Your_Model_Name extends CMS_Model{//Your logic goes here.....}
+* Every model musth contains a class which extends CMS_Model: class Your_Model_Name extends CMS_Model{//Your logic goes here.....}

 Views
 ==========
-#.
-Views deal with every output in your module
+* Views deal with every output in your module
-#.
-Views must be located at your_neo_cms_installation_path/modules/your_module_name/views
+* Views must be located at your_neo_cms_installation_path/modules/your_module_name/views
-#.
-Every view must be php file
+* Every view must be php file
-#.
-To load a view by using controller, you can write:
+* To load a view by using controller, you can write:
-*    $this->view('view_name');
+    $this->view('view_name');
-#.
-To load a view by using controller, and parse some data on it, you can write:
+* To load a view by using controller, and parse some data on it, you can write:
-*    $this->view('view_name', $data);
+    $this->view('view_name', $data);
-#.
-To load a view by using controller, and make sure that only users with certain navigation can see it, you can write:
+* To load a view by using controller, and make sure that only users with certain navigation can see it, you can write:
-*    $this->view('view_name', $data, 'navigation_code_required');
+    $this->view('view_name', $data, 'navigation_code_required');
-#.
-To load a view by using controller, and make sure that only users with certain navigation & privileges can see it, you can write:
+* To load a view by using controller, and make sure that only users with certain navigation & privileges can see it, you can write:
-*    $this->view('view_name', $data, 'navigation_code_required', array('privilege_1_required', 'privilege_2_required'));
+    $this->view('view_name', $data, 'navigation_code_required', array('privilege_1_required', 'privilege_2_required'));

 ************